-As of July 15, 2020, Indivior has been named as a defendant in 333 civil lawsuits brought by state and local governments, public health agencies, and individuals against manufacturers, distributors and retailers of opioids alleging that they engaged in a longstanding practice to market opioids as safe and effective for the treatment of long term chronic pain in order to increase the market for opioids and their own market share.
-The vast majority of these cases (321) have been consolidated and are pending in a federal multi-district litigation ("MDL") in U.S. District Court for the Northern District of Ohio.
-Six (6) cases are pending before the Joint Panel on Multidistrict Litigation for anticipated transfer to the MDL.
+As of October 15, 2020, Indivior has been named as a defendant in 353 civil lawsuits brought by state and local governments, public health agencies, and individuals against manufacturers, distributors and retailers of opioids alleging that they engaged in a longstanding practice to market opioids as safe and effective for the treatment of long term chronic pain in order to increase the market for opioids and their own market share.
+The vast majority of these cases (349) have been consolidated and are pending in a federal multi-district litigation (MDL) in U.S. District Court for the Northern District of Ohio, or are pending before the Joint Panel on Multidistrict Litigation for anticipated transfer to the MDL.
 At the present time, litigation against Indivior in the MDL is stayed.
-There remain six (6) cases against Indivior pending in state courts located in Arizona, Missouri, Pennsylvania and Virginia.
+There remain four (4) cases against Indivior pending in state courts located in Arizona, Missouri, Pennsylvania and Virginia.
 As it concerns these state court cases, litigation is currently proceeding against Indivior only in the Arizona and Virginia state courts.
 The Group is vigorously defending against these cases and has already filed Motions to Dismiss the complaints in both Arizona and Virginia.
-Oral arguments on the Motions to Dismiss are expected to take place sometime in late Augustearly September 2020.
-Given the status and preliminary stage of litigation in both the MDL and state courts, no estimate of a possible loss in these cases can be made at this time.
+The Motions to Dismiss were argued in August and September 2020 and are currently under advisement.

+Given the status and preliminary stage of litigation in both the MDL and state courts, no estimate of a possible loss in the opioid class action litigation can be made at this time.